Return to: Foundational Activities

 For students outside the School of Psychology, the Foundation course instructor, when satisfied that the plan meets the university’s expectations, forwards the PDP and the Program of Study form to the program’s academic advisors for initial review.
 He or she then forwards the PDP and the Program of Study form to the appropriate associate dean, or the associate dean’s designee, for review.
 The associate dean or designee may approve the plan or return it to the student and Foundation course instructor for revision.
 Following approval by the associate dean or designee, the PDP is ratified in the Office of the Registrar.

 Criteria for Professional Development Plan Approval

-A Professional Development Plan will be considered for approval when all of the following criteria have been met:
+A Professional Development Plan, required for those doctoral students as noted above, will be considered for approval when all of the following criteria have been met:

 - The PDP is well written and follows the Publication Manual of the American Psychological Association.
 (The use of the first person is permissible.)

 - The content corresponds to the curriculum requirements of the university and the selected doctoral program, and the student’s specialization, if applicable.

 - The content corresponds to the student’s educational background and goals.

 - The student has gained access to the necessary resources and exhibits the traits of an independent learner.

 - The Plan of Study and the Program of Study form are complete.